Ph.D., University of California, Berkeley, 2016

 CHAPTERS IN EDITED VOLUMES

-2020.
-“Human Geography and the Ecologies of Dwelling,” in The Environment Built, ed.
+2021.
+“Human Geography and the Ecologies of Dwelling,” in Landscapes of Housing: Design and Planning in the History of Environmental Thought, ed.
 Jeanne Haffner (Routledge, forthcoming).

 2020.
 Garage, by Olivia Erlanger and Luis Ortega Govela, in Buildings and Landscapes 27(2): 112–115.